Austin Cambridge: A50 Cambridge

 The deluxe version had a heater, leather seat facings, carpets replacing the standard rubber matting, armrests on the doors, twin-tone horns, a passenger sun visor, and some extra chrome, including overriders.

 Technical advances in the A50 Cambridge included an optional Borg-Warner overdrive unit for the top three (of four) gears.
 A semi-automatic transmission (branded "manumatic" and providing pedal-free clutch operation) was also offered, but it was unpopular with buyers.

 A number of modifications were introduced in October 1956, including smaller 13 in wheels and an increased compression ratio (8.3:1).

 A deluxe version tested by The Motor magazine in 1955, had a top speed of 73.6 mph and could accelerate from 0–60 mph in 28.8 seconds.
 A fuel consumption of 28.0 mpgimp was recorded.
 The test car cost £720 including taxes.

 A radio and a clock were optional extras.

-As with its predecessor the A40 Somerset, the A50 Cambridge was built under licence by Nissan in Japan; the arrangement ended in 1959.
-In total, 20,855 licensed Austin vehicles were produced by Nissan in Japan.
+As with its predecessor A40 Somerset, the A50 Cambridge was built under licence by Nissan in Japan; the arrangement ended in 1959.
+In total, 20,855 licensed Austin vehicles were produced by Nissan in Japan between 1953 and 1959.